Conservation Lands Closures

-- The North Zone, from the Saddle Trail to the north, is closed annually from December 1 until May 1*
+- Jumbo's North Zone, including areas north of the Saddle Road, is closed from December 1 to May 1 or later.

-- The South Zone, from the Saddle Trail above Lincoln Hills Dr. and south to I-90, is closed annually December 1 to March 15*
+- Jumbo's South Zone, south of the Saddle Road, is closed from December 1 to March 15 or later.

 - Closure dates may vary due to weather conditions and wildlife protection requirements.

 - On Jumbo, the "L" and I-90 trails remain open all year, and dogs must be leashed during the winter closure.

 - Parks and Recreation is seeking volunteers for the "Elk Spotters" program.

 - Trespassing during the wildlife closure is prohibited by law, and violators may be fined up to $500.

 - Under certain conditions, Mount Jumbo can become an avalanche zone.
 Trespassers risk their own safety and the safety of others.
 Watch this site for avalanche updates.

 - Please call 911 to report trespass violations.
 If possible, please provide a description of the person and/or his vehicle and license plate number.

 Dogs must be under strict voice and sight control on Mount Jumbo and leashed where posted.
 Pet owners are asked to respect conservation lands, adjacent private property, other park visitors and wildlife by controlling their dogs at all times and removing their pet’s waste.
 Pet owners may not allow their dogs to chase, attack or harass wildlife or livestock on City open space.
 Free Mutt Mitts and loaner leashes are provided at trailheads.